random.randint() function takes in two

 # ValueError: empty range for randrange() (10, 2, -8)

-works fine with integers, but if we try
+random.randint() function works fine with integers, but if

-to use floats or strings, we again get an error:
+you try to use floats or strings, you will get an error:

 import random